nkavassalis/baka-blog/README.md

-A simple markdown to static site generator blog.
+A simple markdown to static site generator blog, with a locally hosted editor.
 Supports S3 and CloudFront for hosting.
 Shared for folks who may want a very light weight website.

 ---